 7.1 General

 A 5GMS Application Provider may request media processing to be performed on its media data.
 This can be instantiated as part of the Uplink or Downlink streaming.
-For uplink, FLUS TS 26.238 [5] provides measures to describe the required media processing as part of the FLUS session creation request.
-For downlink media distribution, the 5GMSd Application Provider may wish to execute some media processing functions within the MNO network infrastructure.

-The media processing is performed by a set of 5GMS AS(s), which may be combined together to build complex media processing workflows.
-A 5GMS AF coordinates the media processing and ensures that the appropriate QoS and traffic handling for the session are provided.
+The media processing is performed by a set of 5GMS AS instances, which may need to build complex media processing workflows.
+The 5GMS AF coordinates the media processing and ensures that the appropriate QoS and traffic handling for the session are provided.

 CHANGE